cheahannah/LoLScrimAutomater/README.md

 ### Bonus
 - Isolated Deaths
     - Total count of deaths of a player when he’s isolated from the rest of the team

+# How to use:
+1) Download one of the 2 files here (I put 2 formats because I personally like iPython notebooks but there's also a straight Python file)
+2) Download 1 game (folder of 7000 JSON files) from Bayes Esports
+3) Copy directory address of game folder
+4) Paste address into last function (scrim_automater) & run file
+5) Save output as a .csv file
+6) Open .csv file & copy & paste contents into Google Spreadsheet

+# Things to change
+1) The 2 objective functions, I use a player to identify which team - change the player to be someone from the current year's roster